Vision, Inspection, and Quality Control

 Where Can Vision Inspection Systems Be Used?

-VIS systems can be used almost anywhere that quality control is needed.
+VIS systems can be used almost anywhere that quality control equipment is needed.
 Typical industries that use VIS include packaging, automotive, robotics, medical imaging and electronics.
 Any type of manufacturing facility that presently uses human manpower for QC is a candidate for VIS due to the savings that can be realized through manpower reductions and increased efficiency.